Forysth County sheriff's deputy injured in traffic crash

 Deputy Wesley Summers, 31, sustained injuries to his wrists and ribs, said La Shanda Millner, the public relations manager for Forsyth County Sheriff's Office.

-Summers has underwent surgery at Wake Forest Baptist Medical Center on his wrists and is being treated for his broken ribs, Millner said.
+Summers was taken to Wake Forest Baptist Medical Center, where he underwent surgery on his wrists and is being treated for his broken ribs, Millner said.

-Summers was responding to emergency call in the early morning hours Tuesday in Tanglewood when his vehicle was involved in the crash, Millner said.
+Summers was responding to an emergency call in the early-morning hours Tuesday in Tanglewood when his vehicle was involved in the crash, Millner said.
 No other vehicles were involved in the incident.

 Summers has worked for the sheriff's office since 2015, and he began his work as a deputy in 2019, Millner said.